 - After 10 minutes, pour in the yeast/water mix and melted lard(or butter) into the stand mixer bowl with flour.
 Mix with the paddle on low for one minute.

-- Gradually mix in the 1 cup of reserved warm water.
+- Gradually mix in the 7 ounces of reserved warm water.
 You may not need all 8 ounces.
-The dough should still be slightly sticky.
+The dough should still be slightly sticky. it it looks dry, add the remaining water.

 - Drizzle some oil over the dough to coat evenly.
 Transfer a glass bowl or leave in stand mixer bowl.
-Cover and let dough proof for 1 hour to 90 minutes in a warm spot.
-Dough should double in size.
+Cover and let dough proof for 1 hour in a warm spot until it doubles in size.

 - Once dough doubles in size, transfer to a flat surface.
-Sprinkle lightly with flour and knead for a few minutes.
-Using a metal pastry cutter, you are going to try to divide the dough into 8 equal dough balls.
-Roll into smooth ball, dusting with minimal flour.
+With oil on your hands, knead the dough for one minute.
+Using a pastry cutter, you are going to try to divide the dough into 6 equal dough balls.
+Roll into smooth ball.

 - Using two hands and holding onto each end of the dough ball, extend out, as to create a somewhat rectangle shape(About 5 inches), without ripping the dough apart.
 Place down on work surface and tightly roll into a cigar shape away from you.
 Use the palms of your hand to roll the ends and gently press so to taper the ends a bit.
 The center should be fatter.